Preparing your business for sale in California requires focus and precise planning.

 Positioning the business for sale requires a shift from internal metrics to external storytelling.
 Buyers want to understand what sets the company apart, where it’s headed, and how it fits broader market trends.
 A compelling executive summary should include not just past performance but forward-looking potential.

-• Build a growth narrative: Identify areas for expansion—new markets, service lines, or customer segments—and back these with actual performance data or pilot results.
+- Build a growth narrative.
+Identify areas for expansion—such as new markets, service lines, or customer segments—and support these with actual performance data or pilot results.

-• Provide third-party validation: Industry awards, customer testimonials, and analyst reports offer credibility and support the business’s perceived value beyond the numbers.
+- Provide third-party validation.
+Industry awards, customer testimonials, and analyst reports lend credibility and support the business’s perceived value, extending beyond the numbers.

 Rather than relying solely on financial performance, this strategic framing allows sellers to connect with buyers who value vision, brand strength, and market positioning as much as EBITDA.
 When done correctly, it shifts the conversation from cost to opportunity.